The purpose of the Portfolio and artists involved

 The editions and price

 155 copies of each image have been printed, the printing blocks are now the property of the Trust, therefore no further copies can or will be printed.
 Of the 155 Portfolio sets, 5 sets are hors-de-commerce, 60 sets were donated to the artists who contributed to the project and 90 sets are available for sale.
-The Portfolio is available from the Muban Educational Trust at the price of £32,000.
+The Portfolio is available from the Muban Educational Trust.
 Income from sales goes to support the ongoing work at the Trust.
 Currently we still have around 50 sets of Portfolio for sale.
 Price available on enquiry.

 To date, the Portfolio have been collected by the British Library, The Art Institute of Chicago, the Chester Beatty Library (Dublin), The Oriental Museum, University of Durham, the Birmingham City Museum and Art Gallery, the MCH Foundation, Vesenaz (Switzerland), Paning Foundation, Novel Energy Ltd (Beijing), the Xu Yuan Printmaking Workshop and Art Gallery (Beijing), China Print Museum (Shenzhen), Heilongjiang Art Museum together with private collectors in Europe, China and the United States.